Ordinary termination

 Dismissal due to unsatisfactory performance during the probationary period

-If a probationary period is agreed in the employment contract, the employer may terminate the employment contract of the employee who did not satisfy the expectations during the probationary period.The notice period is at least seven days.
+Where a probationary period has been contracted by an employment contract, the employer may terminate the employment contract for the duration of the probationary period and at the latest on the last day of the probationary period with the notice period shall be at least one week.

 Challenging the dismissal

-Information on the locally competent court with the necessary contact details can be found on the website Judge's Web.
+Information on the locally competent court with the necessary contact details can be found on the website of the Judicial network.